PCBZ/CS6650/Homework4/README.md

 **What was the challenging part of coordinating tasks manually?**
 The most challenging part is lack of available ECS tasks status and capabilities.
 I can only assume any mapper can handle any chunk.
 This can lead to inefficiencies and potential bottlenecks if certain mappers are overloaded while others are underutilized.
 I encountered issues while testing with a 50MB file, as the ECS tasks were not sufficient to handle the load, leading to failures in processing all chunks.

+### Orchestration Notes
+- In `map_reduce_tester.py`, before each MapReduce task:
+  - The tester fetches available ECS tasks and retrieves their IP addresses.
+  - Previous intermediate files in S3 are cleared to ensure a clean run.